 6. Mur des Je T’aime

-If you’re searching for one of the best things to do in Paris as a couple, definitely go to Montmartre to see the Mur des Je T’aime, or the Wall of Love.
-This blue wall features “I love you” written 311 times in 250 languages, including rarer languages such as Inuit, Esperanto, Navajo, etc.
+If you’re searching for one of the best things to do in Paris as a couple, definitely go to Montmartre to see the Mur des Je T’aime or the Wall of Love.
+This blue wall features “I love you,” written 311 times in 250 languages, including rarer languages such as Inuit, Esperanto, Navajo, etc.

-In a world full of hate, it is nice to watch people come together to celebrate love in such a romantic square in Paris.
+In a world of hate, it is nice to watch people come together to celebrate love in a romantic square in Paris.
 Tucked inside a garden, this is a fun place to sit and spot “I love you” written in your native tongue.
 It is also a place for couples to get engaged, take a kissing selfie, or just hang out under a shade tree on a sunny day.

 See Related: Best Burgers in Paris, France